nigelkerr/parsepdf/README.md

 Try to learn nom, rust, and the PDF 2.0 spec by parsing PDFs.

+## 2018-06-18

+Filters LZW, Flate, and RLE added, as well as the predictors for LZW and Flate.
+Going to leave the other filters (CCITT, JBIG2, JPX, DCT, Crypt) aside for the time being: Flate and predictors allows us to read XRef stream objects, thereby allowing us to read more files, so that's next.

+the act of fully processing a Stream object and its filters not quite completed, but hte filter and predictors are present to be assembled.
+It may soon be time to figure out just what the goals are here, so that i can decide how to assemble the pieces.

 ## 2018-05-19

 start of filters merged here to master.  asciihex and ascii85 decoding functions and macros,